muhammad-ammar/edx-analytics-dashboard/docs/en_us/shared/browsers.rst

 ***********************************

-The following table shows operating system and browser support for edX Insights, which staff use to review and download data about their courses.
+The following table shows operating system and browser support for edX Insights, which staff use to review and download data about their courses and students.

 .. list-table::
    :widths: 20 10 10 10 10 10 10